stanFurrer/KPMG_ML_Challenge/README.md

 # KPMG_ML_Challenge

 # Part1.
-Descriptive Analytics
+Know the facts with descriptive analytics.
+---

-## Part1.
-About the Data
+## Part1.1 About the Data

-## Part2.
-Missing Value Imputations
+## Part1.2 Missing Value Imputations

-## Part3.
-Data Analysis
+## Part1.3 Data Analysis

 # Part2.
-Predictive Analytics
+Know what to expect with predictive analytics.
+---

+## Part2.1 Model Performance
+## Part1.3 Model Evaluation

 # Part3.
-Prescriptive Analytics
+Know your strategy with prescriptive analytics.
+---